World Series Hockey: Rules

-The event was played according to traditional hockey rules apart from a few variations.

-All the matches are of 70 minutes each but instead of two-halves, the games are divided into four-quarters of 17-and-a-half minutes each to give more rest to players during a game and also provide opportunities to sponsors and advertisers.
-Each team can have a maximum of 25 registered players out of which 18 can play.
-Time-outs (2 minutes) can be called by the teams, once in each half although are not mandatory.
-There are video umpires in all games and video referrals can be only called by umpires either at their own or as requested by a team (one per match) for goal line decision only.
-In the event that the referral is upheld the referring team will retain its right of referral.
+The event was played according to the traditional hockey rules, apart from a few variations.
+All the matches were of 70 minutes, but instead of two-halves, the games are divided into four-quarters of 17-and-a-half minutes, to give more rest to players, and provide opportunities to sponsors and advertisers.
+Each team could have a maximum of 25 registered players, out of which 18 played.
+Time-outs (2 minutes) could be called once in each half.
+There were video umpires in all games.
+In the event that the referral is upheld, the referring team would retain its right.
+A penalty stroke was awarded in case of an intentional foul.

-Shoot-out competition between two teams is similar to the ice hockey penalty shootout.
-Each team has five penalty shoot-outs where five players are nominated.
-Each player, with the ball on the 23 m line, the goalkeeper/defending player on or behind the goal‐line between the goal posts, starts with the umpire's signal and has a maximum of eight seconds to score a goal with only the goal keeper defending the goal.
-The player can take as many shots possible within the stipulated eight secs.
-A penalty stroke is awarded in case of intentional foul by the goal-keeper.
 The shoot-outs are used only in the knockout stage.

-Competition

-World Series Hockey will be a multi city franchise-based league with the players allocated to the teams based on the internationally accepted and practiced draft system.
-World Series Hockey consists of eight teams representing eight cities/states of India.
-The Event will be played in two phases over 34 days and consist of a total of 59 matches.

 League phase

-Each team will play the other twice; home and away and thus will play 14 league matches; 7 home and 7 away.
-The League Phase will consist of 56 matches and will be played from 29 February to 2 April.
-Points in the league phase were awarded as follows: 3 points for a win, 1 point each for a draw and no points for a loss.
+Each team played the other twice; home and away.
 Top four teams qualify for the semi-finals.
 If at the end of the league phase two or more teams have the same number of points, these teams will be ranked according to the following criteria: